-Foundational Empirical Claim:
+Foundational critical thesis:

-Many forms of human suffering and many deficits in human flourishing are the result of capitalism.
+Many forms of human suffering and many deficits in human flourishing are the result of the class structure and dynamics of capitalism.

-Foundational Thesis:
+Foundational emancipatory thesis:

-Transcending capitalism has the potential to reduce human suffering and expand the possibilities for human flourishing.
+Transcending capitalism by creating a democratic-egalitarian political economy has the potential to reduce human suffering and expand the possibilities for human flourishing.